CongWeilin/mtcnn-caffe/README.md

 - step4.
 Similar to last step, Run `gen_24net_hard_example.py` to generate hard sample.
 Run `gen_48net_data.py`.
 Combine these output and generate imdb.

+The sample training data of 12net and 24net is available( Too big for Baidu Drive to upload 48net) by sending [Email](cong_weilin@qq.com)
 ## Net
 The main idea is block backward propagation for different task